NOCSurfaceProcesses/geotrees/docs/installation.rst

 Via UV
 ======

-You can install the library directly from the GitLab repository, adding the library to your current uv virtual environment.
+You can install the library directly from pip, adding the library to your current uv virtual environment.
 This will add the library as a dependency in your current project.

 .. code-block:: bash

-   uv add git+ssh://git@git.noc.ac.uk/nocsurfaceprocesses/geotrees.git
+   uv add geotrees

 Development mode
 ----------------